-4.0.14 Investment Property
+4.0.13 Investment Property

-Investment properties are those that are used solely to earn rentals and/or for capital appreciation.
-The definition is not met if the property is used in any way to facilitate the delivery of services or production of goods or is held for sale.
+Investment properties are those that are used solely to earn rentals and for capital appreciation or both.
+The definition is not met if the property is used in the production or supply of goods or services or for administrative purposes or is held for sale.